lmondada/dphil-thesis/content/02_quantum/02_basics.md

 section, the two building blocks of the circuit model and the conventions around their graphical representation should be of no surprise to the reader:
-1. Qubits are represented by straight, horizontal lines.
+1. Straight, horizontal lines represent qubits.
 Their evolution through time can be followed along the line from left to right: At the leftmost point on the line, the qubit is in its input state; when the qubit reaches its rightmost point, operations have mutated it into the output state of the circuit.
-2. Gates on qubits are boxes placed vertically across one or multiple qubit lines.
-The qubits it is on represents the set that the gate may act on (and mutate), whereas the left-to-right ordering of the gates reflects their ordering in time.
+2. Boxes placed vertically across one or multiple qubit lines represent gates on qubits.
+The qubits it is on represent the set that the gate may act on (and mutate), whereas the left-to-right ordering of the gates reflects their ordering in time.

-A simple circuit composed of two qubits and three gates $G$, $H$ and $K$ could for instance look like this:
+A simple circuit composed of two qubits and three gates $G$, $H$ and $K$ could, for instance, look like this:

 ```goat
    .---.      .---.